LSanchez17/FetchRewards/README.md

 # Created with npx-create-react

-# Fetch Rewards COding Exercise-Software Engineering-Front End
+# Fetch Rewards Coding Exercise-Software Engineering-Front End

-* Thanks for the fun exercise! :D
+* Displays data from an API, sorted, and able to be paginated!